BVFBVF/async-webcrawler/README.md

 # Async WebCrawler

-An asynchronous web crawler written in Python that simulates user actions using Selenium and bypasses anti-bot systems with undetected_chromedriver.
-Unlike web crawlers using requests, it can handle any web page, store keywords in a PostgreSQL database, and process links of any type.
-This web crawler identifies the keywords that users search for in order to find a specific website, helping to understand how people are led to the site through search engines.
+An asynchronous web crawler written in Python that extracts keywords from each website and stores them in a PostgreSQL database.
+This web crawler simulates user actions using Selenium and bypasses anti-bot systems with undetected_chromedriver.
+Unlike crawlers that rely on requests, it can handle any type of web page and process links of all kinds.
+It identifies the keywords that users search for to find a specific website, helping to understand how people are directed to the site through search engines.

 ## Features
-- Asynchronous crawling
+- Asynchronous crawling, offering faster performance compared to synchronous web crawlers.
-- User action simulation using Selenium
+- Handles both static and dynamic websites using Selenium, unlike requests, which only supports static websites.
 - Bypasses anti-bot systems with `undetected_chromedriver`
 - Stores keywords in a PostgreSQL database
 - Skips processing of the following file extensions for increased security and relevance: .exe, .bat, .msi, .sh, .bin, .jar, .zip, .rar, .7z, .tar, .gz, .iso, .img, .dll, .so, .mp4, .avi, .mov, .wmv, .mp3, .wav, .flac, .jpg, .jpeg, .png, .gif, .bmp, .pdf, .doc etc...